trueberryless/the-thinking-hub/src/content/posts/policy-thinking.md

 We see the absurdity of this with works that have entered the **Public Domain**.
 Take the original Mickey Mouse animation, _Steamboat Willie_, or the classic film _Man with a Movie Camera_.
 These works belong to the public now.
 Legally, you can do whatever you want with them.
 However, if you buy a modern disc or file of these works, it will likely still be wrapped in encryption or copy protection.

 To exercise your legal right to copy this public domain work, you would have to break the copy protection.
-But—and here is the trap—breaking copy protection is illegal under a _different_ set of laws (like the DMCA in the US or similar EU directives).
+But — and here is the trap — breaking copy protection is illegal under a _different_ set of laws (like the DMCA in the US or similar EU directives).

 So, the technology effectively overrides the public domain status.
 The "policy" coded into the disc renders your legal rights null and void.
 This is dangerous territory.
 We are moving from a world where laws are social agreements enforced by courts, to a world where usage concepts are enforced by impartial, unyielding code.
 Code doesn't care about nuance, fair use, or expiration dates.
 It just executes.